 Emollients: Like humectants these are also used to maintain moisture in commercial products.
 But in addition they also help to give cosmetics the unique texture or feel that is desired.
 They can also be used to create a protective barrier within the surface of cosmetic products.
 Their primary use is for beauty products.

 Thickeners: These often are used to amplify the way a product feels and give it a base structure as well as its shape.
 Without the use of thickeners a product may be too thin and runny, resulting in a product that is hard to store and use.
 When formulators talk about how a product feels when applied and how it is transferred, it is often the result of the thickening agents that they are talking about.

 Common Uses for Thickeners Include:

-Neutralizers: Often times a product ends up with a unwanted Ph Level before the product it finalized.
+Neutralizers: Often times a product ends up with an unwanted pH level before the product is finalized.
 Unless this is countered this can have damaging effects if applied to the skin or other surfaces.
 Neutralizers help to balance a product and add a buffering zone increasing the safety of a product.
-Often time’s neutralizers are also often able to make a product more stable which increases its shelf life.
+Often neutralizers are also able to make a product more stable which increases its shelf life.
 The term neutralizer is also used in cosmetics as a color, odor, or other performance eliminating effect.

 Common Uses for Neutralizers Include:

 What are Common Neutralizers Used in Products?

 Preservatives: As the name suggests these help to increase the shelf life of a product.
 This step can be forgotten by those without enough experience in the field and often times when a great product is made without these, it will most likely suffer from a short longevity and will not last long on the shelf.